pandianmn/scrapy-tutorials/scrapy/scrapy_intro/first_spider/text.md

 `cd /root/tutorial`{{exec}}
 <br>

-Navigate to the root directory of your Scrapy project in your terminal:
+Once you have navigated to the root directory of your Scrapy project in your terminal, now execute:
 <br>
 `scrapy crawl quotes`{{exec}}
 <br>